else12/Disaster_pipeline/README.md

 # Disaster Response Pipeline Project

+The project utilizes Data Engineering skills including ETL and ML Pipeline preparation, building a model for a web app, and data visualization.

+Disaster message data given by FigureEight contains 36 categories which are classified.
+A Flask app shows a visualization on classification result.

+#### Results:
+Average Weighted Prediction Scores:

+	- Precision: 94.093398
+	- Recall: 94.950843
+	- F1-Score: 93.827845
+	- total Accuracy: 94.95

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.